double-speak/doublespeak.github.io/_poems_2021/the-butterfly-june-4th-1942.md

   i e r n i ch t g e s e h n \n\ndas war gewiß der allerletzte \ndenn Schmetterlinge leben nicht \n                                                                                                    im Getto."
+transpoem: "The last was the last of the last\nthe full and bitter blinding glare\n\nmaybe somewhere the sun’s tear echoes against a white stone\n\nso yellow\nlightly drifting higher\n\n                                                                                                      he’s left \n                                                            surely to kiss my last world goodbye\n\nseven weeks I have lived here,\nghettoized\nmy own found me here\nthe dandelions call out to me\nnear the white branch of the chestnut tree in the court\n\n                 ihaven’tseenanotherbutterfly \n                                                                                       nothere\n\n\nthat was surely the last, the very last\nButterflies don’t live here\n\n                                                                                                    in the ghetto."
 note: "<p>I translated this poem in a very minimalistic way because I wanted to emphasize the sadness and emptiness of the poem.
 The meaning of this poem is Pavel trying to find hope where he is.
 He finds hope when he sees this beautiful yellow butterfly